Ranchero-Software/NetNewsWire/Technotes/Widget.md

 ## When is JSON Data Saved?

-1. On `unreadCountDidChange`
+1. When the app enters the background
 2. After a background refresh
-3. When the app enters the background

 After JSON data is saved, Widget timelines are reloaded.